SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy asked, "Like what?"

 Rarity replied, "Behavioral changes are probably the biggest tell.
 Do they walk closer to you?
-Are they wanting to spend more time together?
+Do they want to spend more time together?
 Do they stare at you?
 Are they more shy around you?
 Are they more intimate with you?
-There's more, but you probably get the idea."
+There's more, but you most likely get the idea."

 Fluttershy asked another question, "Do you think she might like me back?"